Amazon NYC Location Scrapped, Online Retail Giant Will Not Build Campus In Queens

 As previously reported by CNN, Amazon made the decision to split their new campus across two cities — Arlington, Virginia, and New York’s Long Island City.
 The company pledged to invest $2.5 billion for each city (to cover construction costs) and sought to bring 25,000 jobs to each proposed campus.

 While the decision was received with enthusiasm and criticism from residents of both cities, the proposed deal was met with strong opposition and criticism from local lawmakers in New York City, who took issue with the number of tax breaks and subsidies Amazon would be receiving.
-As the New York Times notes, in exchange for building a headquarters in Long Island City, Amazon would be receiving just shy of $3 in city and state incentives and tax breaks.
+As the New York Times notes, in exchange for building a headquarters in Long Island City, Amazon would be receiving just shy of $3 billion in city and state incentives and tax breaks.

 Breaking: Amazon cancels HQ2 in New York after backlash https://t.co/PY0ra9cBQ5 pic.twitter.com/rLQolOhhH1